anthonydb/advanced-sql-nicar15/README.md

 ## Basic math

-We'll start with math review and then move ahead.
+We'll start with math review before moving on.

 * Load the `basic-math.sql` script and work through each example.

+## Interview and clean data

+* Load the `interview-create.sql` script and work through the examples.